johneke/acre/README.md

 schema rules
 ============

-every field in every object must have type, default, required, and validator regex speficied every nested object must have an _id field
+all nested objects must have an _id field all schema fields must have a default all schema fields must specify a validation rule

 attributions
 ============